opencodeiiita/Collaborative-Web-2023/README.md

 * Add relevant commit message in the pr, mention issue number and live link to comment while making pr.
 * **Note**: In case you feel any issue during setting up the project or using git, don't hesitate to ask us on our slack channel.
 We will help you out.

+### Installing Node.js

+To install Node.js on your local machine, follow these steps:

+- Download the Node.js installer from the official website.
+- Run the installer and follow the prompts to complete the installation.
+- To verify that Node.js has been successfully installed, open a terminal window and type `node -v`.
+This should print the current version of Node.js that you have installed.

 ### Running the project